Ajay-Prakash-Pandey/numpy/readme.md

 all files moves to concept to seprate from random concept

 Starting random in Numpy

-now we small learn aboyt seaborm
+now we small learn aboyt seaborm and its done

 1->introduction Random
 2->Data Distribution